MarcWeber/haxe-dbtool/README.md

 == haxe-dbtool - a small library writing both: the SPOD objects and SQL queries

 A complete example is real-world-test/Test.hx.
+Run it once by:
+a) Creating the connection files.
+To do so remove the .example from the example connection files.
+b) Then run tesh.sh mysql   or test.sh postgres

+There should be no errors.
+You should have new directory called generated-src.
+It contains both: SPOD objects and a class which creates / updates your database.

-Description (no longer up to dote.
+== Description (no longer up to dote.
 But you get the idea faster)

 Example: